guilhermefmdev/climafoda-cli/README.md

 Run `python main.py [COUNTRY/CITY]` to check the weather in the coolest way possible

-obs: use `''` to evolve cities/countries names that have more than 2 words
+obs: use `''` to involve cities/countries names that have more than 2 words